Quasaur/thoughts/content/THOUGHTS/VOLITION.md

 ---
-creationdate: 2022-08-22
-creationdatetime: 21:49
-zettelkasten: 202208222149
+title: "Thought: VOLITION"
+draft: false
-aliases: [Free Will, Autonomous]
+aliases:
+- "Thought: Free Will"
+- "Thought: Autonomous"
 ---
-# VOLITION
+# Thought: VOLITION
+> [!Thought]
-Your will is never more free than when it is under the absolute control of the Holy Spirit of Jesus Christ!
+> Your will is never more free than when it is under the absolute control of the Holy Spirit of Jesus Christ!
-John 14:11
+> John 14:11

 ## Dataview
 ptopic:: [[topic-DIVINE-SOVEREIGNTY]]
 type:: #type/thought
-title:: "VOLITION"
+title:: "Thought: VOLITION"
 level:: 2
 social:: [ #paradox #volition #freewill #fullness #jesuschrist ]